anurag-inias/anurag-inias.github.io/content/data-structure/map.md

 {{< map-benchmark-against-builtin >}}

 Next I look what affect `loadFactor` has on map operations.
-The `200%` load factor gives the best performance, but not by a lot.
+The default `75%` load factor gives the best performance.

 {{< map-benchmark-load-factor >}}